thunderclient/thunder-client-support/docs/subscription.md

 We are launching Subscription plans for businesses

-- The core extension will be free for personal use
+- The core extension will be free for personal/individual use
 - The subscription plan is required to use the `Extension software and Team share features` for commercial purposes.
 - Businesses have time until `August 18th, 2023`, to make a decision.